soonick/soonick.github.io/_drafts/2019-02-06-writing-a-vim-plugin-grepfrut.md

 endif
 ```

 All these conditions evaluate to true.
-One thing to keep in mind is that string comparisons might or might not be case sensitive depending on user settings.
-Because of this, we should always use `==? (case insensitive comparison)` and `==# (case sensitive comparison)` when comparing strings.
+One thing to keep in mind is that string comparisons might or might not be case-sensitive depending on user settings.
+Because of this, we should always use `==? (case-insensitive comparison)` and `==# (case-sensitive comparison)` when comparing strings.

 ### Functions